 By “unbelievable” what he is saying is that it is beyond him to understand why the proportion of teenaged military applicants testing positive might have a different sex ratio from that of the overall US HIV+ population of the time (which was - to be more accurate - 1985 to 1989, not the “mid-1980s”).

-AIDS diagnoses in teenagers during that period overall was four to one, while male and female teenage military applicants tested HIV positive at roughly equal per capita rates.
+In fact, the original argument of Duesberg’s that Bialy was citing was that the male to female ratio of AIDS diagnoses in teenagers during that period overall was four to one, while male and female teenage military applicants tested HIV positive at roughly equal per capita rates.
 However, the reason for both Bauer’s and Duesberg’s apparent puzzlement are the same: both have failed to realize that teenage military applicants c1985-9 did not form a sample representative of teenagers with AIDS or of the all-age population at that time, in regard to their risk of HIV infection.

 Through 1989, there had been a total of 367 reported AIDS cases among adolescents aged 13-19 of both sexes in the US.
 The reported transmission risk factors for these 367 were as follows: